hkust-taco/invalml/README.md

         - `mlscript/invalml`: InvalML type checking test files.
         - Other subdirectories: test files for other implementations of MLscript.
 - `hkmc2DiffTests/src/test/scala/hkmc2`: test framework for the current version of MLscript.
-- Other directories: other subprojects and legacy MLScript components.
+- Other directories: other subprojects and legacy MLscript components.

 The files in `hkmc2/invalml` are the implementation of our type inference algorithm, and `mlscript/invalml` contains the corresponding test files.
-In the following subsections, we will introduce how these files are related to the system in the paper.
+In the following subsections, we introduce how these files are related to the system in the paper.
 For the remaining files, we only introduce the parts that we’ve modified and how we extended the existing MLscript compiler to support our system.
 The introduction to other parts is omitted for simplicity.

 ### 3.2 Correspondence between Paper and Implementation